Azure-Samples/Serverless-microservices-reference-architecture/documentation/api-endpoints.md

 **Please note** that, in the the reference implementation:

 - The trip is considered `complete` if the trip's driver location matches the trip's destination location.
 While this is not realistic, it does provide a method to determine when the trip is complete.
 In reality though, there has to be a more reliable way of determining completion.
 - The orchestrators currently use the persistence layer (described above) instead of calling the APIs to retrieve and persist trips.
 There is a setting in the `ISettingService` that controls this behavior i.e. `IsPersistDirectly`.
-More about this in the [source code](#source-code-structure) section.
+More about this in the [source code](source-code-structure.md) document.
 - The route locations that the `Demo` uses to step through the trip's source and destination locations is not really.
 It is basically the random number of locations made up from the trip's source location and destination location.
 In real scenarios, [Bing Route API](https://msdn.microsoft.com/library/ff701717.aspx?f=255&MSPPError=-2147217396) can be used to determine the actual route between the source and destination.

 The Azure Durable Functions are quite powerful as they provide a way to instantiate thousands of managed stateful instances in a serverless environment.
 This capability exists in other Azure products such as [Service Fabric](https://azure.microsoft.com/services/service-fabric/)'s stateful actors.
 The difference is that the Azure Durable Functions require a lot less effort to setup, maintain and code.